Earth Notes: On IoT Sensor Set Selection for LaunchpadUpdated 2019-07-19 13:27 GMT.

 - Don't cost too much!

-Footfall sensing for shelters probably does not need to be massively accurate, and some passengers for example will lurk away from shelters where we cannot reasonably notice them.
+Footfall sensing for shelters probably does not need to be massively accurate.
+Some passengers for example will lurk away from shelters where we cannot reasonably notice them.
 The difference between no one waiting and someone, and (say) in bands of [1--5, 6--10, more] may suffice in most cases.

-It is assumed that combinations of sensors will be needed, and different sets of sensors in (eg) quiet and noisy/busy streets will help.
+It is assumed that combinations of sensors will be needed.
+Also that different sets of sensors in (eg) quiet and noisy/busy streets will help.

 We could nominally cover several areas under this part of the programme, from a sensor point of view: